Asymptotically sharp embedding of $A_\infty$ into $A_p$ for flat weights and applications to Poincar\'e-Sobolev inequalities: Applications to weighted Poincar e--Sobolev inequalities

-In this section, we present some applications to weighted Poincar\'e-Sobolev inequalities, motivated by \cite{PR-Poincare}.
-The first one is a direct consequence of the open property of Muckenhoupt weights as presented in Corollary \ref{cor:Ap-leftopen}.
-By using this version of the open property of $A_p$ weights, we can improve a result on Poincar\'e-Sobolev type inequalities from \cite[Theorem 2.1]{Claros25} by adapting the method of proof.
-The result is Theorem \ref{thm:PoincareSobolev-SharpFlat1} below.
+In this section, we present some applications to weighted Poincar\'e--Sobolev inequalities, motivated by \cite{PR-Poincare}.
+Our first application improves \cite[Theorem 2.4]{Claros25} by incorporating the open property from Corollary \ref{cor:Ap-leftopen} into the argument developed in \cite{Claros25}, based on Riesz potentials and truncation.
+The resulting improvement is stated in Theorem \ref{thm:PoincareSobolev-SharpFlat1} below.